danielee0707/BENG183/ML-DR.md

 When performing PCA transformation, only the top several PCs are used, and other PCs (dimensions) are discarded.
 Information is *lost* in this process.

 ### t-SNE
-By projecting data points to a plane of high variability, PCA only preserves global structure of the data points (which means it may lose information such as subgroups).
-So we will need t-SNE to see more detailed neighboring structure.
+By projecting data points to a plane of high variability, PCA only preserves the global structure of data points (which means it may not be powerful enough to distinguish subgroups).
+So we will need t-SNE to see more detailed neighboring structures.

 <img src="https://github.com/danielee0707/BENG183/blob/master/7.png" width="50%" />
 <img src="https://github.com/danielee0707/BENG183/blob/master/8.png" width="50%" />